Precipitation

 Artificial Methods of Precipitation (Cloud Seeding)

-Artificial precipitation is induced using cloud seeding techniques, which involve dispersing substances like silver iodide or salt to encourage cloud condensation.
+This technique is proceeded through cloud seeding methods, which involve dispersing substances like silver iodide or salt to encourage cloud condensation.

 • Methods: